 I ignored him.

-"But me," he went on, "My grandfather had to change our name," said Dali feeling sorry for himself.
+"But me," he went on, "My grandfather had to change our name," said Dallí feeling sorry for himself.

-"Yes, that sounds like it would be an inconvenience," I told him.
+"Yes, that sounds like it would be an inconvenience," I said to him.

-We were seated on wooden benches in some kind of a "SHACK" that was there near C.I.A. property, in the upper land, or high ground of the Turkey Run Park, near McLean, Virginia.
+We were seated on wooden benches in some kind of a "SHACK" that was there near C.I.A. property, in the up-lands, or higher ground of Turkey Run Park, near McLean, Virginia.

-Dali had stolen what the great Dali termed, "an Arsenal," from his grandfather.
+Dallí had stolen what the great Dallí termed, "An Arsenal," from his grandfather.

 It was two green luggage trunks my relative (?)
-Dali had on the wood floor of the shack.
+Dallí had on the wood floor of the shack.
 The big Trunk suitcases that he had.
 They were both loaded full with rifles.

 "Yeah so this is how we take it homeboy?
 With two suitcases of fucking rifles, what the fuck are you doing?"
 I asked my homeboy.